wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 3. If you Fork the repo to your own account, remember to rename the account name in the URLs in this tutorial.

-4. Highlight the entire command below by double-clicking it until the whole line is highlighted.
+4. Highlight the entire command below by clicking on it until the whole line is highlighted.

    <pre><strong>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/git-utilities/master/git-basics.sh)"</strong></pre>